 Sounds simple enough, but to confuse matters, the term can be used to refer to home Wi-Fi networks or the broadband service itself.

-If you’re not clear on the difference, or are thinking about getting wireless broadband but not sure if it’s right for you, then all will be made clear here.
+If you’re not clear on the difference or are thinking about getting wireless broadband but aren’t sure if it’s right for you, then all will be explained in this guide to wireless broadband.